EnginZyme/OPiDi_v1/README.md

 $ docker compose run -d --name opidi-app -p 8007:8765 -p 5000:5000 web
 ```

-Next, you can access the web application via this URL: http://localhost:8007
+Next, access the web application via this URL: http://localhost:8007

-Also, you can access interactive Swagger docs for the API at http://localhost:5000/api/1/objects and http://localhost:5000/api/1/generator
+You can also access interactive Swagger docs for the API at http://localhost:5000/api/1/objects and http://localhost:5000/api/1/generator

+For more information about using the generator backend and enabling slack messaging, please take a look at the [server's readme](server/README.md)

 *Note*: By default, this project is run in a development environment (which uses a self-hosted SQLite database).

-However, you are able to use a local or remote Postgres database in the production environment via the following steps:
+To use a local or remote Postgres database in production, you can:

 * Set the `FLASK_ENV` environment variable in the `docker-compose.yml` file to `prod`.
 * Set the `DATABASE_URL` environment variable in the `docker-compose.yml` file to the connection string for your local or remote Postgres database.
 * Set the values of the other environment variables that are commented out if you have them.
 * Redo the docker image and container build procedures.
-* Then run the following commands to migrate the Postgres database.
+* Run the following commands to migrate the Postgres database.

 ```
 $ docker compose run -d --name opidi-app -p 8007:8765 web pipenv run python manage.py db migrate
 $ docker compose run -d --name opidi-app -p 8007:8765 web pipenv run python manage.py db upgrade
 ```

+## Usage

+The workflow in the app consists of creating, importing, or viewing an existing protocol.
+Either of these actions require that you follow up with the following steps:

+* Setup the robot deck with labware, pipette, and tip rack choices.
+* Optionally create location sequences to be used in sequence transfer steps.
+* Specify the desired robot operations in steps.
+* Export the underlying protocol object.
+* Simulate the protocol to generate text output with which you may verify that the protocol will run correctly on the robot.
+* Generate the corresponding robot specific protocol file.

+### Protocol management

+With multiple users interacting with the app the list of protocols can be very quickly cluttered.
+The OPiDi app asks users to log in to their own space where they can create as many protocols as they wanted in their own sandbox.
+Protocol files can then be flagged as verified and shared, with more restricted permissions to avoid accidental updates.

+Further, the user can save changes made to a protocol, clone that protocol, or delete it entirely.

 ### To Enable Google Authentication
 Follow [this guide](https://developers.google.com/identity/sign-in/web/sign-in) to obtain your Client ID for Google federated authentication.